What Do I Do When I Am Feeling Alone And Need Someone To Talk to?

 If you aren’t ready to venture out of the house on your own or don’t know where to go, you can always talk to people online in a support chat group.
 Join a community group on Facebook and strike up a conversation with others.
 You may find that you have similar interests as others who are also at home feeling lonely.

-Perhaps after a few conversations, you can ask where a good place to hangout is and meet up; see if others will join you.
+Perhaps after a few conversations, you can ask where a good place to hang out in and meet up; see if others will join you.
 You may be surprised by all the new friends you make by taking such small steps.

 Get Involved with a Volunteer Organization

 Every town has a variety of volunteer organizations and committees that need help.
 Find something that interests you and attend a meeting.
-There is a good chance that you will find others there who will share the same viewpoints that you do.
+There is a good chance that you will find others there who will share the same viewpoints.
 This can help you feel more comfortable.

 If you cannot find a volunteer organization that you are passionate about, then start your own.
 Make a social media page and invite others to join it.
 When you get a few members, see if the group wants to get together for a face-to-face meeting.
 Before you know it, you will be someone that others want to get to know.